stumpapp/stump/README.md

 pnpm dev
 ```

-This will start both the svelte dev server and the rust server, watching for changes.
+This will start both the vite dev server and the rust server, watching for changes.
 You can also run the server and the frontend in separate processes:

 ```bash
 pnpm server:dev # start the server